martin2903/Carpenter-Workshop-Design/README.md

 # Java-Mini-Projects
-Carpenter Workshop Design mini project
-The repository contains mini projects that adopt more complex data strcutrues and algorithms to model certain processes.
+* The repository contains mini projects that adopt more complex data strcutrues and algorithms to model certain processes.